zak-45/WLEDAudioSyncRTBeat/README.md

 This is a simple beat detector built with [aubio](https://github.com/aubio/aubio).
 It will detect the beat and BPM on the default audio input.
 On every beat, the current BPM is sent to one or more OSC servers.

-Main purpose of this repository is to create binary from :  https://github.com/DrLuke/aubio-beat-osc.
-This should help on the installation and setup of [WLEDAudioSync Chataigne Module](https://github.com/zak-45/WLEDAudioSync-Chataigne-Module).
+This is a feature of [WLEDAudioSync Chataigne Module](https://github.com/zak-45/WLEDAudioSync-Chataigne-Module).

 You can see a demo here : [WLEDAudioSyncRTBeat demo](https://youtu.be/VXM_zEzKo6M)